As frequent travel and location-independence become more common, can telecommuting still claim a positive green environmental impact?

 Remote work has a huge potential to change the environment, but trading one form of emissions for another won’t help.
 For telecommuting to meet its potential, workers will need to lean more on communications technology and less on aviation.

 Want to read more about green business and the environmental impact of work?
-Read the first article in Toggl’s series on green business and remote work.
+Read the first article in Toggl Track’s series on green business and remote work.

 Looking to run a green business?
 Offering work from home opportunities to employees could be one of the best things you do for the environment.